 Should you fast or not?

+So, does intermittent fasting work?
+The short answer is yes, it is at least equally effective as traditional weight loss methods.
 Every year more studies are reporting benefits beyond weight loss with intermittent fasting regimens.
 It is still too early to say that one fasting regimen is better than the other, but studies are showing at the very least these eating patterns lead to weight loss and could even improve overall health.
 The questions that remains to be answered is whether or not these regimens are sustainable over a lifetime in adults as well as whether these regimens help reduce risk of diseases.
 So, if you are considering trying an intermittent fast, be sure you speak with a health professional to ensure that you are getting adequate macro- and micro-nutrients in your diet.

 Aksungar FB, Topkaya AE, Akyildiz M. Interleukin-6, C-reactive protein and biochemical parameters during prolonged intermittent fasting.
 Ann Nutr Metab.
 2007; 51:88–95.